Here you can find answeres to the most frequently asked questions about membership.

 If you want to join several Faculty Clubs it costs 120 SEK extra per association.

-Remember that you cannot switch the Faculty Club after you have paid your membership.
-If you change your mind and want to switch or add membership of your Faculty Club after you approved the membership conditions and paid the membership fee, you must purchase a new membership in our self-service to the price of 120 SEK.
+If more than 7 days has passed you cannot switch the Faculty Club.
+If you change your mind and want to switch or add membership of your Faculty Club after that, you must purchase a new membership in our self-service to the price of 120 SEK.

 Can I go to the student pubs, even though I have not yet received my Campuskort?